Resident Bios

 Favorite place you've traveled during residency: National Parks in Utah

 Advice to Applicants: Being an applicant is a tough and uncertain spot.
 We all remember how it feels.
-Be prepared and hardworking during cases, outside of that be confident in yourself and have fun.
+Be prepared and hardworking during cases; outside of that be confident in yourself and have fun.

 Brittany Oster

-Hometown: Agoura Hills, CA
+Hometown: Agoura Hills, California

 Undergraduate: University of Redlands